Sindhu-Vasireddy/SemicMigrationPilotDataExample/README.md

 **Scenario:** If France wants to see how many of its citizens migrated to Belgium over the past year, then it sends a request to EU requesting the info, of those who migrated to Belgium with their previous domicile as France, from the base registry of Belgium.

 ![System Architecture](Architecture.png)
-<br>*Figure 1 Block diagram of the Inter-Country Base Registry architecture.*
+<br>*Figure 1: Sequence flow of the Inter-Country Base Registry data access requests.*

 ### Implementation details